-Adidas training shoes created: Pureboost X TR 3.0 Shoes, Adidas Aleki X, Adidas Crazymove Bounce
+Adidas training shoes created: Adidas Pureboost X TR 3.0, Adidas Aleki X, Adidas Crazymove Bounce

 Samsung is a global company known for producing high-tech electronic devices such as mobile phones, tablets, and appliances.
 When Samsung and Adidas collide, what do you get?
 MiCoach, a smartphone that works together with a special Adidas training shoe and apparel that coaches the wearer during workouts.
 Released in 2009, this device also serves as a stride sensor, MP3 player, heart rate monitor, and an intelligent personal trainer all in one package.

 Alas, this technology is short-lived as it was eventually shut down in 2017 by Adidas and focused instead on their recently purchased mobile fitness app, Runtastic.